prxtxks/TrendML/README.md

   - Visualize AI recommendations
   - Tune recommendation strategies (conversion, discovery, balanced growth)
   - Monitor metrics and performance
   - Configure audience targeting, product filtering, algorithm specifics, and A/B testing

+ ## Disclosure
+ Some Parts of this project’s were created with the help of AI tools to improve clarity, consistency, and technical communication.